-In addition to these 7 duties, the CPA also mandates that you conduct data protection assessments stating that you cannot conduct a processing activity “that presents a heightened risk of harm to a consumer without conducting and documenting a data protection assessment of each of its processing activities,” and that any data processing done by a processor has to be “governed by a contract between the controller and the processor,” which establishes “the processing instructions to which the processor is bound, including the nature of the processing, the type of personal data subject to the processing, and the duration of the processing.”
+In addition to these 7 duties, the Colorado Privacy Act regulation also mandates that you conduct data protection assessments stating that you cannot conduct a processing activity “that presents a heightened risk of harm to a consumer without conducting and documenting a data protection assessment of each of its processing activities,” and that any data processing done by a processor has to be “governed by a contract between the controller and the processor,” which establishes “the processing instructions to which the processor is bound, including the nature of the processing, the type of personal data subject to the processing, and the duration of the processing.”

-What data access rights does CPA grant?
+What data access rights does the Colorado Privacy Act grant?

 - Right to access: giving them “the right to confirm whether a controller is processing personal data concerning the consumer and to access the consumer’s personal data.”

 - Right to correct: meaning ““the right to correct inaccuracies in the consumer's personal data, taking into account the nature of the personal data and the purposes of the processing of the consumer's personal data.”

 - Right to delete: meaning ““the right to delete personal data concerning the consumer.”

 - Right to data portability: which is “the right to obtain personal data in a portable and, to the extent technically feasible, readily usable format that allows the consumer to transmit the data to another entity without hindrance.”

 - Right to Opt Out: giving your website visitors “the right to opt out of the processing of personal data concerning the consumer for purposes of: